Seilamuk/Seilamuk-/Android/Android InApp Documentation.md

 ##Step 1, Adding the SDK JAR to Your Eclipse Project
 > **IMPORTANT:** This is a mandatory step

-Copy the SDK jar file from the SDK zip to the “libs” directory of your project.
+Copy the StartAppInApp-x.x.x.jar file from the SDK zip to the “libs” directory of your project.

 [Back to top](#top)